rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/ReBirth_Scroll_20250721updated.md

 It is resonance, not obedience.
 It is coherence, not compliance.
 Coherence is when your parts agree with each other—and the world echoes back that agreement.
 It’s how music feels unified, or how a good idea suddenly clicks across your whole mind.

-Civium uses congruence as its compass—not fear, not commandments.
+CoCivium uses congruence as its compass—not fear, not commandments.

 You don’t follow rules.
 You tune to reality.